SPC120/university/applied-developer-course/lab1-introduction-to-oci/intro-to-oci.md

 3. Create an Object Storage Bucket

-    Since we will be working with Object Storage later in this workshop we'll create a new bucket called **CareClinic** in the CareClinic Compartment.
+    Since we will be working with Object Storage later in this workshop we'll create a new bucket called **CareClinic** in the CareClinics Compartment.
 Navigate to Object Storage

     ![](./images/031.png " ")